espressif/esp-faq/docs/en/software-framework/peripherals.rst

 --------------

 How many channels does ESP32 ADC have?
-What is the sampling rate and significant digit？
+What is the sampling rate and significant digit?
 ---------------------------------------------------------------------------------------------------------------

   - The ESP32 ADC has 18 channels.
   - Its sampling rate can reach 100000 times per second without Wi-Fi.
   - Its sampling rate can reach 1000 times per second with Wi-Fi.
-  - The internal significant digit of ADC is 12-bit.
+  - The internal significant digit of ADC is 12 bits.

 --------------